py-econometrics/pyfixest/docs/tutorial.md

 ```py
 fixest.feols("Y~X1 | X2", vcov = "HC1")
 ```
-The first part of the formula contains dependent variable and "regular" covariate, while the second part contains fixed effects.
+The first part of the formula contains the dependent variable and "regular" covariates, while the second part contains fixed effects.

 Estimation results can be accessed via a `.summary()` or `.tidy()` method: